fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-_Range Throttling Strategy uses the \_Polynomial Range Function_ to throttle the token rate based on the range of the signal.
+Range Throttling Strategy uses the
+[polynomial range function](#polynomial-range-function) to throttle the token rate based on the range of the signal.

 <dl>
 <dt>in_ports</dt>